 What You Should Do

 First and foremost, if you are currently not in credit card debt, do everything you can to avoid it.
-This means never charging more than you can afford and always paying your bill on time.
+This means never charging more than you can afford, always paying your bill on time, or if you are getting close to the edge surf your account to one of the best balance transfer credit cards and pay the thing off.
 If you are already in over your head, you need to do everything you can to start making payments.
 If your delinquent card has not yet been forwarded to a credit collection agency, you should contact your card company and do what you can to work out a payment schedule.
 If it is in collections you will need to work with them to come up with a way to pay back the money due.
 If you are in over your head and cannot make payments at all, it may be in your best interest to get in touch with a credit counselor for help.

 Get the Money Dominating Toolkit